Storrund/hobbify/README.md

 ### Summary
 * Register & Login
 * Each user when creates the account sets multiple hobbies from multiples categories, which can be changed later
-* An logged in user will have multiple page feeds base on which hobbies has attached to the account.
+* A logged in user will have multiple page feeds based on which hobbies has selected
 * On each hobby feed page an user can see the posts of his friends and can create posts for that specific hobby
 * From a hobby feed page, the user can navigate to the events panel where:
-	*  Can see an map(or an list)* with all the events (public & from friends) for that hobby
+	*  Can see a map(or a list)* with all the events (public & from friends) for that hobby
 	*  Can select events on map(or from list)* to see all the details
 	*  Can participate or hide it
 * From account page, the user can: